pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
-- Specifies whether to remove `ORDER BY` clause in subquery.
+- Specifies whether to remove `ORDER BY` clause in a subquery.

 ### tidb_replica_read <span class="version-mark">New in v4.0</span>